In Pictures | Kashmiri Pheran: A Cultural, Historical, Political, Fashion Thread

 The pheran - a loose tunic that extends below the knees and is worn in the winter (locally known as Wande) - is unmistakably Kashmiri.
 Yet, it has become fashionable in other parts of India too.
 The appeal is obvious - the garment is warm without being cumbersome to wear, handle or clean.
 Typically embroidered using the tilla or arikaam technique, it is often also eye-catching.
 The long robe of the pheran is also spacious enough to cradle a toddler, with his or her head sticking out from the opening (Naal).
 (Photo: Dardic warrior via Wikimedia Commons 4.0)

 1890 photo of Pahari women in Kashmir.
-Pheran dates back to around 15th century.
-Along side Koshur (the Kashmiri language), wazwan (famous Kashmiri cuisine), houseboats, Noon Chai (pink tea), and kangir or kangri (earthen pot; above left), pheran too is considered as an integral part of Kashmiri cultural identity.
+The pheran dates back to around 15th century.
+Along side Koshur (the Kashmiri language), wazwan (famous Kashmiri cuisine), houseboats, Noon Chai (pink tea), and kangir or kangri (earthen pot; above left), the pheran too is considered an integral part of Kashmiri cultural identity.
 Despite tremendous change in culture and lifestyle, the Kashmiri pheran hasn't lost its resonance with or relevance to the people here.
-Dr Arshid Ahmad an assistant professor of Kashmiri said that it is believed that the Pheran was introduced in Kashmir under Mughal Emperor Akbar but he quickly added that there isn't enough historical evidence to conclusively draw its origin.
-“But gradually Pheran became our identity and also a national dress."
+Dr Arshid Ahmad, an assistant professor of Kashmiri in Srinagar, said that it is believed that the pheran was brought to Kashmir during the reign of Mughal Emperor Akbar.
+However, he quickly added that there isn't enough historical evidence to say this conclusively.
 (Photo: Oriental and India Office Collection, British Library via Wikimedia Commons)

 Every year around November, the demand for pherans rises.
-Pherans and kangri keep people warm, even when power cuts render heating appliances useless.
-Kangris are earthen pots heated with glowing charcoal and encased in handmade wicker baskets - people keep them in their laps, under their pherans to keep warm.
+Pherans and kangris keep people warm, even when power cuts render heating appliances useless.
+Kangris are earthen pots heated with glowing charcoal and encased in handmade wicker baskets - people keep them in their laps, under their pherans, for warmth.
 Men typically wear plain long robes while women wear pherans with embroidered borders and neck.
 Over the years, tailors in the Valley have added style elements to pherans for men as well, by blending the traditional design with the English coat designs.
 (Photo: Irfan Amin Malik)

 Embroidery is done with Tilla, which is a silver or golden coated thread.
 The popular Quraab Pherans (pherans with slits at the elbow, to pin up the lower half of the sleeve to the shoulder) has a stamp of Kashmir on the bosom – a Chinar leaf embroidered in Tilla.
 With the passage of time, pheran embroidery also evolved.
 It used to be tilla work and arikaam with simpler designs at first.
 Gradually, Bihari tilla, glass work, thread work and mukhta work were added.
 Now pherans sport a range of Kashmiri embroidery styles, from sozni to aari and tilla, either hand or machine made.
 (Photo by Irfan Amin Malik)